jimroxodezi/jimroxodezi.github.io/_posts/2022-12-27-programs,-processes-and-threads.md

 ## Programs and Processes
 A program is an executable file that contains a list of all the instruction needed to perform a task in a computer.
 When the task (the executable file or program) is running, that is, being executed by the processor, it is referred to as a process.

 A program lists the instructions; a process executes the instructions.The ides of a process is a fundamental abstraction provided by the operating system (OS) in modern computing.
 A computer program is a passive collection of instructions typically stored in a file on disk.
 A process is the execution of those instructions after being loaded from disk to memory.
 Several process can be associated with the same program.

+A process is an operating system abstraction that group together a number of resources need to run a program.
+Whilst a program is a static file that lists instrcutions that a computer should run, the idea of a process is only obtainable at "runtime".
+A process is a program at runtime.
+At the operating system level, one of the things (or resources) that makes up a process is the thread(s).

 A thread is the smallest sequence of instructions that can be independently managed by a scheduler<sup>1</sup>.
 Multiple threads can exist within one process and share it's resources<sup>2</sup> such as memory, code, sockets, etc. Different processes do not share these resources, hence, process don't directly communicate with each other--and we speak of interprocess communication [(IPC)]().

 The relation between a process and a program is like the relationship between a class and an object or the relationship between an interface and an implementation.